godotengine/godot-docs/classes/class_cpuparticles.rst

 | *Getter* | get_particle_flag()      |
 +----------+--------------------------+

-Align y-axis of particle with the direction of its velocity.
+Align Y axis of particle with the direction of its velocity.

 .. _class_CPUParticles_property_flag_disable_z: